 I pretty much began to consider leaving my job, oh…about 26 minutes after I started working here.
 But I decided that it’d be better to stick it out and see what I could get out of the place before I made my resume look like I have ADD.
-Anyway, a recent series of fortunate events have opened up an opportunity for me to work in (what I hope will be) greener pastures, so I’ve finally made the decision to switch plantat…er, i mean jump ship.
+Anyway, a recent series of fortunate events (like having a top life insurance policy to help me through all this, and you could too, just go to the link for more information) have opened up an opportunity for me to work in (what I hope will be) greener pastures, so I’ve finally made the decision to switch plantat…er, i mean jump ship.

 The problem with the whole 2-week notice thing is that once you let everyone know that you’re a short-timer, you’re immediately seized by this listless, languorous feeling that is a direct side effect of knowing that you’re no longer on the hook to perform, just to show up.
 Maybe it’s just me, but it’s awfully hard to keep up the façade of being a hard worker, when you know nobody cares anyway.

 Well, tomorrow is officially my last day, so on this, the eve of my departure, I’ve decided to take some time to reflect on the last 10 days .
 Read: I’ve pretty much run out of other ways to goof off. 😀

 • In keeping with the 2-week protocol, today I informed exactly 6 people – my boss, the HR lady, and 4 of my regular lunch / water-cooler buddies – of my decision.

 • My boss lets me know that, after tomorrow, he’ll be out of the office for the next 2 weeks.
 I am convinced I’m being rewarded for some good deed in a former life.

 • For the rest of the day I traipse around the office like Michael J. Fox in that montage from ‘Secret of My Success’ where ‘Walking on Sunshine’ is playing in the background.